teacherpeterpan/Unsupervised-Multi-hop-QA/README.md

 - `EXPERIMENT`: the dataset you want to generate questions from, choose 'HotpotQA' or 'HybridQA'.
 - `QG_DEVICE`, `BERT_DEVICE`, `TABLE2TEXT_DEVICE`: the gpu device to run the QG module, BERT module, and Table2Text module.
 - `QUESTION_TYPE`: the type of question you want to generate.
 There are **6 different types of questions** you can generate.
 For hybridQA, the options are: 'table2text', 'text2table', 'text_only', 'table_only'.
 For hotpotQA, the options are: 'text2text', 'comparison'.
+- `QUESTION_NUM`: the number of questions to generate for each input.
 - `DATA_PATH`: root data directory, the defaults are: '../Data/HybridQA/WikiTables-WithLinks/' for HybridQA; '../Data/HotpotQA/dataset/train.src.txt' for HotpotQA.
 - `OUTPUT_PATH`: the json file to store the generated questions
 - `Table2Text_Model_Path`: the path to the pretrained Table2Text model.